 Matt Lauer Leaving ‘Today’?
-After His Feud With Megyn Kelly, He No Longer Wants To Renew His Contract
+After Feud With Megyn Kelly, He Reportedly No Longer Wants To Renew His Contract

 This caused egos to clash, and when an industry insider told Lauer that celebrities were staying away from Kelly’s new show, Page Six reports that instead of defending his colleague he replied that he “gets it,” and “it’s a big problem for them.”

 The veteran Today anchor did try to help Kelly out during her first couple weeks on the show, appearing during her hour and talking with her about emojis and revealing that she had a chunk of chocolate scone in her teeth when they first met.
-But, things quickly got awkward when she asked if he a wild cougar had ever attacked him.
+However, things quickly got awkward when she asked if a wild cougar had ever attacked him.

 Closer Weekly reports that NBC is allegedly forcing Lauer to make appearances during Kelly’s hour, with an insider claiming he has “no choice but to do it.”